boldport/boldport-club-community/_posts/2017-10-24-the-monarch-build-notes.md

 ---

-Build information around the Boldport Club project 18 - The Monarch -- or this is how I did it, step by step... 😃 See my [GitHub repo](https://github.com/therealprof/p18-the_monarch) for all the details...
+Some detailed build notes and photographs for Boldport Club project 18 - The Monarch -- or this is how I did it, step by step... 😃
+See my [GitHub repo](https://github.com/therealprof/p18-the_monarch) for all the details...
 ![ my first image]({{ page.images[0] }})